dojo/docs/dijit/form/FilteringSelect.rst

 Examples
 ========

-Programmatic example using a data store
+Programmatic example using a dojo.store
 ---------------------------------------

 To set the default value for a programmatic FilteringSelect, include the *value* attribute (the hidden text value to be submitted) in the attribute list passed to the constructor.